razortrax/compliance-app/documentation/contributing.md

 ---

 ## 🆘 Need Help?
-If you're unsure about anything, create an issue or ping the project owner directly.
+If you have questions about contributing, please contact:

+**Patrick Lensing**
+Email: patrick@traxsys.ai
+Company: TraxSys Inc

-Thank you for contributing to safer fleets with ComplianceApp!
+Thank you for contributing to safer fleets with Fleetrax!